AFraderaSola/ShinyDocker_Rshinyfly/README.md

-# ShinyDocker_Rshinyfly
+# ShinyDocker_PombeKOViewer
-Docker container for the Rshinyfly Shiny App
+Docker container for the PombeKOViewer Shiny App